 Should at any point during the term of the Chair and/or Vice-Chairs there be a change (for example, a resignation or a change in circumstances which may mean the representative is no longer able to perform in this role), the leadership team will communicate this to the GNSO Council as soon as possible together with the name of the individual on the leadership team who will take on this role so that a new designation can be made.

-As part of the designation, it will be made clear that in case of absence or conflict, another member of the leadership team may step in to replace the representative on the EC Admin.
+As part of the designation, it will be made clear that in case of absence or conflict, another member of the leadership team may step in to substitute for the representative on the EC Admin.

 The GNSO Council confirms that this process will take effect immediately and requests the current GNSO Leadership Team discuss and agree at the latest in time for the next GNSO Council meeting who will serve as the GNSO representative to the EC Admin.
 Until that time, the GNSO Chair will continue to serve as the interim representative to the EC Admin.